volueinsight/wapi-python/docs/connect.rst

 ============================

 In order to work with WAPI, first create a session.
-A session can be configured using a config file, or through by providing your client_id and client_secret to the `wapi.Session` class (:class:`wapi.session.Session`).
+A session can be configured using a config file, or by providing your client_id and client_secret to the `wapi.Session` class (:class:`wapi.session.Session`).